Agenda

 Roundtable

-This panel aims to move the conversation about women in Executive Protection beyond theory, optics, and inspiration, and into lived reality.
-Featuring women who are actively working in executive protection roles across corporate, private, and high-risk environments, this session will provide an unfiltered, experience driven look at what it truly takes to build and sustain
+This panel aims to move the conversation about women in executive protection (EP) beyond theory, optics and inspiration and into lived reality.
+Featuring women who are actively working in executive protection roles across corporate, private and high-risk environments, this session will provide an unfiltered, experience driven look at what it truly takes to build and

 Monday, June 15, 2026